mariohernandez/gatsby_training/README.md

 ---

 ### Preview your site
-To see Drupal up and running go to http://nitflex.lndo.site/
+To see Drupal up and running go to http://nitflex.lndo.site

-Your site's credentials are:  username: `admin`, password: `admin`
+Sign-in from the login page http://nitflex.lndo.site/user/login Your site's credentials are:  username: `admin`, password: `admin`

-You should see Drupal's homepage which includes a list of movies with images, title and other text content.
+Navigate back to the homepage http://nitflex.lndo.site and you should see a list of movies with images, title and other text content.

 In some instances, depending on your environment, you may need to append port 8000 to the url (i.e. http://nitflex.lndo.site:8000).

-To see Gatsby up and running, `cd gatsby && lando npm start`, then Gatsby should be visible at http://gatsby.lndo.site/
+To see Gatsby up and running, `cd gatsby && lando npm start`, then Gatsby should be visible at http://gatsby.lndo.site

 ### You are done! 🙌 🔥 👊